This is a guest post by my awesome husband, Henry. Enjoy!

 Really, anyone who enjoys backcountry and remote experiences should float this river.
 However, it is not a river to do with no experience.
 If this is your first river expedition, go with someone who knows what they are doing.

 There are a few places with rocky riffles that might take some technical rowing but nothing extreme.
-The major dangers are weather, getting pushed into cliff walls, stuck on rocks, or popping a boat on a downed tree.
-We’ve had friends break oars and oarlocks so take spares.
+The major dangers are weather, getting pushed into cliff walls, being stuck on rocks, or popping a boat on a downed tree.
+We’ve had friends break oars and oarlocks so take spares (don’t worry, that’s on the downloadable packing list !).

 As mentioned, because the Smith River is so popular, you must draw a permit through the annual lottery run but Montana Fish Wildlife and Parks (the FWP).
 You can skip this process by going through a commercial outfitter.